Mohi-men/flask-todo-secure/README.md

 ---

 ## 📝 License

-MIT License © 2025 Your Name
+This project is licensed under the MIT License — see the [LICENSE](LICENSE) file for details.